About

 Cause:

-Often caused by overwatering or poor drainage.
+Overwatering or poor drainage.

-Low humidity or underwatering
+Low humidity or underwatering.

 Solution: